has-taiar/has-taiar.github.io/_posts/2017-09-12-using-fsharp-fake-and-vsts-for-consistent-dependable-and-dependable-devops-process.md

   - vsts
 ---

 I have been using F#, Fake anf VisualStudio Online for DevOps for a while and I got to say that I really love it.
-I Spoke about this a few weeks back at DDD Melbourne (DDDByNight) and last week I presented the same topic at NDC Sydney.
+I Spoke about this a few weeks back at DDD Melbourne (DDDByNight) and recently I presented the same topic at NDC Sydney.
 Here I share the slides and the demo code and I hope you find it uesful.